Feel renewed with cosmetic acupuncture.

 Generally, cosmetic acupuncture sessions are far less painful than chemical peels and laser resurfacing.
 The body acupuncture is often felt as a dull ache; however, not an unpleasant sensation.
 For the needle-phobic, the body acupuncture may be skipped upon request.

 Skin needling usually creates a prickling sensation as it is rolled over the face.
 It is a very quick procedure and all care will be taken to avoid any discomfort during the session.
 During skin needling only 0.5mm rollers are used, no anesthetic cream is needed and minimal bleeding will occur.

-There is no current evidence that suggests skin needling with a long needle (longer than the .5mm used at Qi Medicine) produces better results, so always think carefully about undergoing a ‘medical needling’ session offered by other salons or clinics, with a 2mm or 3mm lng needle.
-These sessions are often performed with a general or local anesthetic, substantial bleeding, lengthy downtime and often carry a much higher price tag as an anesthetist is usually employed.
+There is no current evidence that suggests skin needling with a long needle (longer than the 0.5mm to 1.5mm for thick acne scarring- used at Qi Medicine) produces better results, so always think carefully about undergoing a ‘medical needling’ session offered by other salons or clinics, with a 2mm or 3mm long needle.
+These sessions are often performed with a general or local anesthetic and result in substantial bleeding, lengthy downtime and often carry a much higher price tag as an anesthetist is usually employed.

 Why should I choose natural facial rejuvenation over other cosmetic treatments?

 There are several very good reasons why Qi Medicine should be your first choice: